koderjoker/gsoc-internetarchive-2019/README.md

 ### Researching React testing libraries/utilities for component testing
 When the youtube player reached its first stable state I started to write tests in Jest for the same.
 However, it soon became apparent that the currently used testing library (react-test-renderer) wasn’t optimal for our use, and thus I spent some time studying the pros and cons of using `react-test-renderer`, `enzyme` and `react-testing-library`.

-This was a rather unique experience as there were no straightforward and clearcut comparisons online and the endeavour required me to deep dive into the documentation, explore the libraries’ chats and github comments and issues in repositories that chose to use any of the libraries and understanding and combining the views of developers on the same.
-In the end I determined that using react-testing-library would be the best.
+This was a rather unique study as there were no straightforward and clearcut comparisons online and the endeavour required me to deep dive into the documentation, explore the libraries’ chats and github comments and issues in repositories that chose to use any of the libraries and understanding and combining the views of developers on the same.
+In the end I determined that using react-testing-library would be the best for our purposes.

 Summarised points and references can be found <a href="https://github.com/internetarchive/iaux/issues/226">here</a>.
 I plan to elaborate the same through an article in the near future.